The 2016 round of Society Research Funds is now open for applications. The average award has been about £1,000.

 Applications for support from any of the Society funds must be made on the form which can be downloaded below.
 There is a separate form for the Undergraduate Fieldwork Bursaries provided by Novas Consulting Ltd.

-The form must be completed in full and your application must be supported by two Fellows of the Society who must complete the Supporting statement form below.
-The forms can be sent separately to the Awards Secretary at the Geological Society but in order for the application to be considered at the next available committee meeting, both forms must reach the Society no later than 1 February 2014.
+The form must be completed in full and your application must be supported by two Fellows of the Society who must each complete a Supporting statement form (below).
+The forms can be sent separately to the Awards Secretary at the Geological Society but in order for the application to be considered at the annual meeting of the Research Grants committee, all forms must reach the Society no later than 1 February 2016.

 If you have any further questions regarding your application, please contact the Awards Secretary.